joagre/ratatoskr/ideas/r.md

-In the shell Satie expressions can be evaulated and the status of an already executing application can be inspected, i.e a shell can be made to connect to an already executing instance of a `sa` runner.
+In the shell Satie expressions can be evaulated and the status of an already executing application can be inspected, i.e a shell can be made to connect to an already executing `sa` runner instance.
 Read more about this and more in the `sa` runner's manual page.

 # Comments